Family Countdown: 10 ideas for how to do New Year's Eve with kids at home

 Swap queuing at the bar for your own pop-up version, with lots of family friendly delights on the menu.
 From mocktails and milkshakes, to hot chocolates (and maybe even some prosecco for the grown-ups), let the kids create their own concoctions and giving them a name, fancy cocktail bar style.
 Make mine a double...

 Still not sold on spending New Year’s Eve with your kids at home?
 Why not plan a short family break to a theme park, with lots of bundles available for New Year’s Eve.
 You’ll spend the day in the park, then spend the evening in your hotel with entertainment and activities the kids will love.

 - Make a scrapbook

 Memories are precious, so why not spend your family New Year's Eve celebration looking back on the last 12 months?
 Choose your favourite photos, mementos and anything else to help you build a scrapbook or memory box.
 This could easily become an annual tradition, to help track your family adventures over the years.
-Don’t miss our guide on how to make a scrapbook.

 - Watch the CBeebies Bedtime Story

 The kids will love it, and if past years are anything to go by, there’s something for the adults too… Previous NYE bedtime story readers include Tom Hardy and Dolly Parton, so whilst this year’s hasn’t been announced just yet, we’ll hedge our bets that it’s going to be a good’un!